PSLmodels/Tax-Calculator/docs/source/make_local_change.rst

 	tax-calculator/taxcalc/params.json

 ..
-**2. Declare the new parameter.**
+**2. Add the new parameter.**

-   The following code outlines the syntax and requirements for declaring a new itemized deduction parameter in params.json.
+   The following code outlines the syntax and requirements for adding a new itemized deduction parameter in params.json.
 This code uses JavaScript Object Notation (JSON).
 You don’t need to be familiar with JSON to perform this task - just copy the following code, paste it anywhere in params.json [1]_, and fill out the relevant information between the Asterix.

    .. code-block:: python